SeisoLLC/easy_infra/CONTRIBUTING.md

 pipenv run invoke sbom
 ```

-You will now see various `sbom.*.json` files in your current directory, and you can pass in the same `--tool` and `--environment` arguments as
+You will now see various `sbom.*.json` files in your current directory, and you can pass in the same `--tool` and `--environment` arguments as `build`ing.

 ### Running vulnerability scans